mattias-p/netbase/README.md

 Having those lets us try out the API with simple requests while it's being developed.

+### Technology choices

 When it came to the choice of language I simply settled on Rust.
 It's very performant, very reliable and if you ask me it's generally nice to be around.

+Once the C API is well defined and stable we should stop and think about whether Rust is the compiled language we want to use.
+If we decide it is then good.
+In case we aren't sure we can just reimplement the C API using a different language.
+This should be considerably easier than remaking this entire proof-of-concept from scratch.

+When it came to the choice of DNS library I opted to use trust_dns instead of ldns which we're happy with in Zonemaster today.
+To call ldns from Rust we'd have to create Rust bindings for it.
+Using trust_dns was simply easier to get started with.
+Since we're starting out with trust_dns we should evaluate that first.
+If trust_dns doesn't measure up we still have the option to create Rust bindings for good old ldns.

 ## Dependencies